Getting an HMO mortgage

 Definitions of HMOs differ between local authorities and lenders, causing confusion for tenants and homeowners about occupants.

 Many people ask if a landlord can live in an HMO.
-With a standard Buy-to-Let, you can’t live in the property while renting it out.
-The product is geared towards the whole house being used as a source of revenue.
+Unfortunately, if you intend to rent the property out, you’ll be unable to live in it.
+This is because the product is geared towards the whole house being used as a source of revenue, rather than your occupancy.

 GETTING THE BEST HMO MORTGAGE RATES